 For the projects in this course, we will refer to the first host as “Server A”, and the second host as “Server B”.

 Note!
 Installing from a “Live” CD or DVD will not create the same system (and hence, not the same KickStart file) as installing from a normal “install” CD/DVD.
 Experience has shown Server A should be created using a normal “install” DVD rather than a “live” one, or you may need additional changes to the resulting KickStart file.
 So don't try that.

 /homepartition at least.
 Make sure the

 rootpartition is large enough to hold all binaries and configuration files that you will put in it, plus room for more later.
-10-15GB is reasonable.
-(Less if you create many partitions.)
-Later in this course you will create large disk image files, make sure you have space for them.
+15 GiB is a reasonable minimum.
+Later in this course you may need to create large disk image files, make sure you have space for them.

 systemctl stop firewalld”.
 (Note this assume you have the default Fedora firewall running; if you're running

-iptablesor some other firewall instead, you can just turn that off.
+iptablesor some other firewall instead, just turn that off instead.

 (Also check that TCP Wrappers is allowing your web server

 Remember that is controlled from the files